EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps.md

 The 'Jobs' panel on the Open OnDemand front page has a **selection** of the apps available to you.

-Click on a app button to access that app.
+Click on an app button to access that app.

 ---